 Leader: Dr Chris Burton

-£15 deposit.
+£20 deposit.
 This is set at a level to recover the anticipated costs of the trip.
-In addition, please be aware that any balance of costs will be recovered by a small surcharge on the day of the excursion.
+A small financial adjustment may be made on the bus on the day of the trip.

 Leaving Gregory Building at 8:00, returning at 19:00, travelling by coach